sharedgithub/myTestRepo/test/manFund/lamds.md

 ##strong

 My interest in the work I do.
-I study about new tools and technology in my free time like to understand new technologies and how it can help to
+I study about new tools and technology in my free time like to understand new technologies and incorporate in my current work to help me provide effective solutions

 I am a teamplayer.
-My focus is always to make sure the whole team is moving forward wether its dev team or qa team.
-Lot of times we get adhoc request from dev to test some piece of work and If I see that as a blocker to something I would do anything in my capacity to unblock that person first and then do my work
+My focus is always to make sure the whole team is moving forward.
+Lot of times it happens that someone would be dependent on you for a peice of work and if i find it as a blocker for that persion I would do anything in my capacity to unblock that person first and then do my work

-Over the years I have worked in different projects tools and technologies which has made me highly adaptible to any kind of work given to me.
+Over the years I have worked in different projects,work envrionment, tools and technologies which has made me highly adaptible to any kind of work given to me.
+Wether its IC role or a team lead role I think i can adapt

+For ex my last transition from windows to linux, from testing clearly written functionalities to an envrionment where everything is unknown was difficult at first but then i got used to that envionment.
+I found drawing boundries to the testing was really important

 ##things I am good at